-Assessment: The College has hosted several regional meetings regarding the use of multiple measures (high school transcripts) in the placement of students.
+Assessment: The college has hosted several regional meetings regarding the use of multiple measures (high school transcripts) in the placement of students.
 We will continue to work closely with our local high school district and CalPASS to review and update the rubric for placing recent high school graduates into math, reading and English courses.
 Training will be provided to all counselors and Welcome Center staff with any updates to the rubric and placement procedures.

 Counseling: Continued trainings in using the Get Focused/Stay Focused - My10yearPlan curriculum in our CRER courses will be available throughout the 2015-16 year to all counselors teaching a CRER course.
 Bi-weekly Counseling Department meetings provide trainings on updates and changes regarding the Student Success and Support Act.

-In addition, Counseling Faculty attend annual trainings and conferences to obtain updates on transfer, career, EOPS, CalWORKs, TRIO and other program specific information.
-We will also support attendance to CSU/UC Counselor's Conferences and the RP Group Strengthening Student Success Conferences.

-In addition, we added a Career Development training through the Inner Heroes Certification Training which meets the California SB-1456 goal in academic and career counseling.
+In addition, to annual trainings and updates on transfer, career, EOPS, CalWORKs, TRIO and other program specific conferences.
+We will also support CSU/UC Counselor's Conferences and the RP Group Strengthening Student Success Conferences.
+In addition, we will also support Career Development through the Inner Heroes Certification Training which meets the California SB-1456 goal in academic and career counseling.